Empire Nephrite (Fabergé egg): Provenance of the egg

 The work appears to have remained in the Soviet Union with the Schwarz family.
 After the fall of communism, when both personal property and the sale of antiques became legal again in 1990’s, the heirs of Schwarz approached the St. Petersburg antique dealer Evgeniy Malyshev, who bought the work from the family.
-Before Malyshev death in 2004, the work was acquired by a private group who exported the work to London where it was first seen in 1996 at Christie’s in poor condition, and missing several elements.
+Before Malyshev's death in 2004, the work was acquired by a private group who exported the work to London where it was first seen in 1996 at Christie’s in poor condition, and missing several elements.

+Some Fabergé researchers were of the mistaken opinion that this egg featured a portrait medallion of Alexander III of Russia, though the original bill did not refer to a portrait of Alexander III.